greivinlopez/skue/README.md

 ## How it works?

-Skuë is just some helper interfaces and functions working together to link separate software pieces to create the API REST-like server that you need.
+Skuë is just some helper interfaces and functions working together to link separate software pieces in order to create an API REST-like server.

 It does not force you to use a particular web server implementation or even a particular routing solution.
-And it allows you to control the different moving parts of your API separately so you can replace them in the future if you need.
+And it allows you to control the different moving parts of your API separately so you can replace them in the future if you want to.

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://opensource.org/licenses/MIT)